A Synthesis of Theory

 Guidelines and Framework

-As a professional, experienced and practicing psychotherapist/Counsellor, I am registered with the British Association for Counseling and psychotherapy (BACP), this is a professional organization who provide me with a set of professional framework, guidelines and code of ethics.
+As a professional, experienced and practicing psychotherapist/Counsellor, I have my own professional framework, guidelines and code of ethics.

 I also have supervision every month, where I can explore the way that I am working with my clients with complete confidentiality (I never reveal any names or contact details of any of my), and this process helps me to provide the best possible facilitation and support for all my clients, and it helps me to provide the best possible care.